 and fluency improvement to name a few.

-There are five additional worksheets in this series.
+There are eight additional Synonyms lessons.
 They are:

 [Access to this lesson is limited to VIP Members and Paid Subscribers]